Ingo Hessel: Life and career

 Hessel was born in Ottawa, Ontario.
 He received a BA in Art History from Carleton University in 1977.

 In 1983 Hessel began working in the field of Inuit art at the Department of Indian and Northern Affairs, Ottawa.
 As Special Projects Officer and Coordinator at the Canadian Inuit Art Information Centre from 1984 until 1998, he travelled throughout the north to work with Inuit artists and artist cooperatives.
-During this period he wrote Canadian Inuit Sculpture (1988) and curated Arviat Stone Sculpture (1990–91) for the McMichael Canadian Art Collection and Stories in Stone (1997) in Seoul, South Korea.
+In late 1980s, he travelled to Labrador and surveyed Labrador Inuit artist.
+Between 1984 and 1998, he wrote Canadian Inuit Sculpture (1988) and curated Arviat Stone Sculpture (1990–91) for the McMichael Canadian Art Collection and Stories in Stone (1997) in Seoul, South Korea.
 In 1998 his book, Inuit Art: An Introduction was published by Douglas & McIntyre (Vancouver), Harry N. Abrams (New York), and the British Museum, London.

 In 2006, Hessel was appointed the Albrecht Adjunct Curator of Inuit Art at the Heard Museum in Phoenix, Arizona.
 There he curated the exhibition Arctic Spirit: Inuit Art from the Albrecht Collection at the Heard Museum which travelled to the Anchorage Museum, the Lowe Art Museum, University of Miami, the J. Wayne Stark Galleries, Texas A&M University, the Mashantucket Pequot Museum, the Louisiana Art and Science Museum and other venues; the catalogue of the same name was co-published by the Heard Museum and Douglas & McIntyre (Vancouver).
 From 2008 to 2010 Hessel was Curator of the Museum of Inuit Art in Toronto, where he organized ten exhibitions including New Directions in Cape Dorset Drawing as well as a major retrospective exhibition on the artist Kananginak Pootoogook.